 I had the pleasure this weekend of giving a keynote at the University of Kansas’s “Return to the Material” (HTML) symposium.
 The title of my talk was “Fabrications, or How to Lie with Computer Vision” (HTML; video, too).
 Whitney Trettien and Colin Allen gave keynotes as well, and all three of us offered workshops.
 Thanks to the inimitable Arienne Dwyer and Brian Rosenblum for inviting me.
 “Return to the Material” was a brilliant, timely, and engaging event.

 3 August 2013

-This weekend I was a plenary speaker at the “Editing Modernism On and Off the Page” (HTML) institute at UBC Okanagan.
+This weekend I was a plenary speaker at the “Editing Modernism On and Off the Page” (HTML) institute on UBC’s beautiful Okanagan campus.
 My talk was about “Editing, Annotating, and Discovering Historical Audio” (HTML).
-I drew heavily from material in my dissertation, and after the talk I had the privilege of hearing George Bowering, Frank Davey, Daphne Marlatt, Fred Wah, and Sharon Thesen each read their work.
+I drew heavily from material in my dissertation, and after the talk I was fortunate to hear George Bowering, Frank Davey, Daphne Marlatt, Fred Wah, and Sharon Thesen each read their work.
 Many thanks to Karis Shearer for inviting me to UBCO.

 10 April 2012

 The University of Pittsburgh recently celebrated the launch of Debates in the Digital Humanities, published by the University of Minnesota Press.
 Thanks to Matt Gold (editor of Debates) and Jamie “Skye” Bianco (at Pitt) for inviting me to the book launch (HTML), where I gave a talk about “Dropping the Digital” on a panel with Jamie, Matt, Doug Armato, Elizabeth Losh, and Stephen Ramsay.
 It was an honor to visit Pitt’s 42-story Cathedral of Learning and to chat with faculty, staff, and students there.